sean-johnston/altair-panel/README.md

 Commanding a STOP, will terminate the running application, and return back to the the panel.
 The simulator will send the panel state.

+## Resizing The Window

+Since some computer screens can be set to a resolution that makes the application to small to read.
+There is an option to make the window 2 times the size.
+By pressing the button at the bottom of the window, you can zoom between 1 times and 2 times.

 ## Disconnecting From Simulator

 To disconnect from the simulator, press the "Disconnnect" button.
 It will change